BryonLewis/vue-maplibre-compare/README.md

 app.use(MapComparePlugin)
 app.mount('#app')

-// Now you can use all three components in your templates:
+// Now you can use the components in your templates:
-// <MapCompare>, <LayerCompare>, and <ToggleCompare>
+// <MapCompare> and <ToggleCompare>
 ```

 ### As a Component